-- Decreased need for sleep, ability to go with very little or no sleep for days without tiring
+- Can go with very little or no sleep for days without tiring

-- Increased talking, talks too much, too fast; changes topics too quickly; cannot be interrupted
+- Talks too much and too fast, changes topics too quickly, or can't be interrupted

-- Distractibility, attention moves constantly from one thing to the next
+- Distracted, attention moves constantly from one thing to the next

-- Hypersexuality, increased sexual thoughts, feelings, or behaviors; use of explicit sexual language
+- Hypersexuality, with more sexual thoughts, feelings, or behaviors; uses explicit sexual language

-- Disregard of risk, excessive involvement in risky behaviors or activities
+- Doesn't care about risk, takes on risky behaviors or activities

 Depressive symptoms include:

-- Significant change in appetite or body weight
+- Big change in appetite or body weight

 - Difficulty sleeping or oversleeping